pvyver/pvyver.github.io/docs/_posts/2023-08-11-powershell-authentication-token-azure-rest-api.markdown

 ## Authentication with an App Registration

-A conveniant way of authentication is using an App Registration.
+A convenient way of authentication is using an App Registration.

 The access token can be aquired using an [access token request with a shared secret].